divyashah/My_New_Website/mytodos.md

 - [ ] **update the template/theme files**
 - [ ] **add more details on the current phd project**
 - [ ] **consider adding transcripts to download**
+- [ ] **add doctoral thesis project** and maybe split into two `phd-project` and `period-abroad`
+- [ ] find out to make old/archived pages redirect to new ones
+- [ ] there are duplicates for download files, like in conference publication as well as conference event ~> combine them

 - [ ] for all the download link boxes (poster, slide, pdf, web, etc), add some icons there ...
 - [ ] also ensure correct name for each of the links ...